NHSDigital/nhse-innovationdays-tfstate-graph/README.md

 There's currently no error handling so the import will succeed silently, or throw an error on issue.

+The import script will clear down the database before importing, so can be run multiple times without issue.

+### Checking the results

 You can confirm that it has worked through your Neo4j workspace:

 The following Cypher [query](https://workspace-preview.neo4j.io/workspace/query) should show AWS Lambda Functions, SQS Queues and Relationships: